 <identifiedSubstance><!-- Substance --> <identifiedSubstance> <asNamedEntity> <name xml:lang="Language Code">Substance Name</name>

-Official Name
+Official Name (repeat as necessary)

 Each official name shall have one or more Official Name Types.
 The Official Name Type reflects the organization that assigns or recognizes the name associated with the substance.
 These names are typically non-proprietary names that are used in the labelling of pharmaceuticals.
 The domains and jurisdictions in which the Official Name is used are also captured.
 It is anticipated that the maintenance organization will track and maintain this information.